RickStrahl/MarkdownMonsterAddinsRegistry/Readme.md

 {
    "id": "<guid>",
    "name": "Greatest Addin",
-   "version": "0.11"
+   "version": "0.11",
-   "released": ""
+   "released": "2016-06-10T20:22:22"
 }
 ```

+### Submitting to the Registry
+* Create your addin and make sure you follow the Guidelines
+* Fork this repository
+* Update `MarkdownMonsterAddinRegistry.json` and add your Addin at the bottom
+* Create a Pull Request and submit to the this repo

+We'll review the entry and if accepted merge the pull request to get your add-in listed.

 ### Policy
-We reserve the right to refuse admission of an admin into the registry.
+We reserve the right to refuse admission of any submission.